Industry Research

 • Research on Attitudes toward Mobility (Universities Australia, 2013) – Research shows that students are very invested in the concept of mobility programs; those students who have participated in a mobility program are very satisfied with all aspects of their experience; major benefits of mobility programs are considered to be access to different ways of thinking, the opportunity to explore another country, awareness of a different culture and immersion into a different society; and the current generation of students are highly engaged with travel and are looking for opportunities to go abroad

-• Outbound Mobility (Universities Australia, 2013) – Universities Australia advocates for increased numbers of students to include an international study component as part of their degree
+• Learning Abroad (Universities Australia, 2013) – Universities Australia advocates for increased numbers of students to include an international study component as part of their degree

 • Finding Meaning through Voluntourism (Greg Rienzi, 2011) – ‘Working vacations’ allow travellers to immerse themselves in a different culture – while also giving back